Nagendra1997/dummypy/README.md

 - Mesibo App Token, which you can get from Mesibo Console

-- Database Information : Database Name, Database host name, Database Password

 - Your Hostname.
 All your users will connect to this hostname and hence ensure that it is correct.

+- Database Information : Database Name,Database Username,Database host , Database Password

 - TLS/SSL Cerificate for your hostname [Optional but recommended]

 ![Console Screenshot](console.jpg)

+Also, note that there is a configuration setting available to direct mesibo in case of premise issues.
+If you 'enable Auto fallback to cloud'  mesibo will connect to cloud service if your premise/datacenter having issues.
+However,any offline messages stored on your premise maynot be delivered.
+Storage/bandwidth charges will apply.

+If you enable Privately Hosted ,no network check will be performed by Mesibo.

 ## Step 4 - Configure TLS Certificate